Watch Kids Around Water

 - When pool is in use, completely remove pool covers and cleaning machines.

 - Secure the area around the pool with a fence, self-closing gate and alarms.

 - Find out if your child's friends or neighbors have pools at their homes.

-- Do not allow children to swim in any water after heavy rains or flooding, since swollen water can hide hazards below the surface.
+- Do not allow children to swim in any water after heavy rains or flooding.

 Always remember: Don't assume children will use caution.
 Watch kids around water at all times!